pabolang/ParabolicSPDEs/README.md

 ![dens](https://user-images.githubusercontent.com/78961989/177566297-9ae4c448-88fd-43ea-a3bb-21356528ae6a.png)

-Use the function `kappa_test` for testing if theres a curvature in random field.
+Use the function `kappa_test` to test for the curvature in the random field.

 ```
 theta0 = 0